STA-198-GLHLTH-298-Fall-2022/website/content/home/syllabus.md

 ### Quizzes

 Regular quizzes on Sakai will be used to ensure students are keeping up with the reading assignments.
 These quizzes are all due Sunday evenings by 11:59 pm and should be completed individually.
 They will be added together and count towards the semester grade as a single homework (the lowest 2 quiz grades will be dropped, so don't worry if you miss one).
+They will be set up on Sakai so that you have unlimited attempts, and your highest score will be the one that counts.

 ### Final project